-We’ll start by writing the function which performs our sort:
+We’ll start by writing a Python function which performs our sort:

 def sortNumbers(toSort): for number in range(1, len(toSort)): current_number = toSort[number] i = number - 1 while i >= 0 and current_number < toSort[i]: toSort[i + 1] = toSort[i] i -= 1 toSort[i + 1] = current_number

-Next, we’ve got to write our main program which executes our insertion sort:
+We’ve got to write a main program which executes our insertion sort:

 numbers = [9, 4, 3, 5] sortNumbers(numbers) print(numbers)